Linear Algebra and Calculus for Machine Learning

 - Formulate machine learning tasks as optimization routines

-- Demonstrate understanding of ethical implication of machine learning
+- Demonstrate understanding of ethical implications of machine learning

 A college level algebra course that included the basic idea of vectors and calculus.